frontendbabel/frontendbabel.github.com/src/documents/articles/about-viewport/index.html.md

 Advantages:

-* Responsiveness in IE Win8
+* Responsiveness in IE on Windows 8
-* Native viewport in Windows Phones
+* Native viewport in IE on Windows Phones
 * Future-proof!

 Drawbacks:

-* Viewport at Windows Phone without third update will be broken.
+* Viewport is broken on Windows Phone without third update

 ## Related links